teambit/docs/docs/getting-started/introduction.md

 Bit modularizes the development of modern web applications to make it better.

 **Imagine** many teams working together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
-Each team develops their own [scope](https://harmony-docs.bit.dev/docs/scope/overview) of the components required to deliver their feature or service including UI, backend, modules and anything else - and everyone can easily find and use components by other teams.
-Each component is independently developed, built, tested, and made available to consume.
+Each team autonomously develops their [scope](https://harmony-docs.bit.dev/docs/scope/overview) of components required to deliver service including UI, backend, modules and anything else, and makes it available for others to consume and use.
+Each component is independently developed, built, and tested in isolation so it can be quickly introduced into new contexts.

 All teams continuously integrate components in build-time and release fast automated updates to each other.
-Through the cloud, this process is efficiently scaled to many teams collaborating over components to build many web projects together.
+Through the cloud, collaboration and integration are efficiently scaled to many teams building many web projects together.

-Development and delivery becomes **faster**, more **scalable** and **standardized** while your web apps delight users with new features more frequently, bugs can be quickly fixed or replaced, and their experience remains consistent at every touchpoint.
+Web applications development becomes **faster**, more **scalable* and **standardized**.
+Application users enjoy new features more frequently, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.

 In the words of [Addy Osmani](https://addyosmani.com/first/):